-Our story begins in 1978 when modest productions were mounted on the tennis courts of Ewing Manor in Bloomington.
-The Illinois Shakespeare Festival (ISF) at the Ewing Cultural Center has since blossomed into a cultural gem honoring the State of Illinois, drawing audience state-wide and beyond.
+Our story begins in 1978, when modest productions were mounted on the tennis courts of Ewing Manor in Bloomington.
+The Illinois Shakespeare Festival (ISF) has since blossomed into a cultural gem honoring the State of Illinois, drawing audiences state-wide and beyond.

 The opening of the Festival on that July evening in 1978 was the culmination of years of planning and dreaming by then ISU Department of Theatre Chairperson, Cal Pritner.
 He showed the Ewing building and grounds to various guests and promoted the idea of a Shakespeare festival.
 When Don LaCasse arrived as an ISU faculty member in 1973, Cal shared his ideas with him and, as General Manager, Don started planning the logistics and management structure of the Festival.

 By the mid-1970s, Cal convinced Charles Bolen, Dean of the College of Fine Arts, to support the idea as a college cooperative project.
 Dean Bolen and Cal then presented a proposal to Tom Jacob, the President of the Illinois State University Foundation.
 Tom's immediate enthusiasm was the final key to obtaining the financial support necessary to make the dream a reality.
 In 1983, the ISF Society was formed by members of the Bloomington-Normal community to assure the financial support needed to help the Festival succeed.